Criminal Justice (CJ)

 CJ 5301.
 Graduate Instructional Assistant Training.

-This course prepares graduate instructional assistants (GIAs) to perform effectively in diverse instructional settings and in their assigned instructional support roles.
-In addition to familiarizing themselves with essential Texas State University policies and procedures, GIAs will learn about teaching strategies, ethical classroom behavior, and effective communication.
-This course is required as a condition of employment for GIAs at the School of Criminal Justice and Criminology, and does not earn graduate degree credit.
+This course prepares graduate instructional assistants (GIAs) to perform effectively in various instructional settings and in their assigned instructional support roles.
+In addition to familiarizing themselves with essential Texas State University policies and procedures, including FERPA, Title IX, and academic integrity, GIAs learn about evidence-based teaching strategies, ethical classroom behavior, inclusive pedagogy, and effective communication with students.
+Topics include lesson planning, learning management systems, assessment design, and accommodating students with disabilities.
+This course is required as a condition of employment for GIAs in the School of Criminal Justice and Criminology and does not earn graduate degree credit.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Graduate Assistantship|Exclude from Graduate GPA